caxapexac/WayBehind/Assets/Libs/ecs-develop/README.md

 [![gitter](https://img.shields.io/gitter/room/leopotam/ecs.svg)](https://gitter.im/leopotam/ecs)
 [![license](https://img.shields.io/github/license/Leopotam/ecs.svg)](https://github.com/Leopotam/ecs/blob/develop/LICENSE)
-# LeoECS - Another one Entity Component System framework
+# LeoECS - Simple lightweight C# Entity Component System framework
-Performance and zero memory allocation / small size, no dependencies on any game engine - main goals of this project.
+Performance, zero/small memory allocations/footprint, no dependencies on any game engine - main goals of this project.

-> Tested on unity 2018.1 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.
+> Tested on unity 2018.3 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

 > **Important!** Dont forget to use `DEBUG` builds for development and `RELEASE` builds in production: all internal error checks / exception throwing works only in `DEBUG` builds and eleminated for performance reasons in `RELEASE`.